cocos-creator/Tutorial-Dr.Mario-Style-Game-deprecated/en/02-starting-development/artwork.md

 We don't need a designer or artist to do this for us!
 We can code right?
 Let's combine the 2 squares programatically.
 We will go through this step further on in this tutorial.

 With our art in hand, let's get started on the good stuff.
-Code, code, code.
+Laying out our game and writing some code.
+Code, code, code-er.